django/deps/draft/0020-annual-release-cycle.rst

 __ https://devguide.python.org/versions/

-In addition, the current mainstream support version of Django will adopt support for the new version of Python that is released in the October of its first year.
+In addition, the current mainstream support version of Django will adopt support in a patch release for the new version of Python that is released in the October of its first year.

 This ensures that: